password123456/window_eventlog_parse/logparse/README.md

  Next, you have to plan Log parse rules.
 As I mentioned before, each rule had better based on the 5w1h.

- Below are a few examples that have been used actually.
+ Below are a few examples that has been used actually.

  1. <a href="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/parsing_example/Terminal_Service_Logon_Statistics..txt">Terminal Service Logon statistics.</a>